-You might want to consider a professional for the removal of squirrels in Saint Louis Missouri
+You might want to consider a professional for the removal of squirrels in St. Louis, Missouri

 Although I wrote everything I know about squirrel issues for this website, oftentimes a problem with squirrels in the attic is beyond the scope of the do-it-yourself homeowner to solve.
-I have found a professional company in Saint Louis, Missouri that handle problems with wildlife.
-Wildlife Removal has access to tools, techniques, and experience that help them do a far better job at wildlife removal than a non-experienced homeowner could.
+I have found a professional company in St. Louis, Missouri that handles problems with wildlife.
+Wildlife Command Center has access to tools, techniques, and experience that help them do a far better job at wildlife removal than a non-experienced homeowner could.
 They possess licensing that allows them to do certain types of work legally, that non-licensed homeowners in the state of Missouri are not allowed to do.
 For the welfare of your situation, and the squirrels, in some cases it's best to hire a pro.

 There are good companies and bad companies out there.
 I've done research on such companies, to get to know them, and feel confident recommending their services.
-I therefore recommend a company called Wildlife Removal which services Saint Louis, Missouri.
-If you have a squirrel problem, or any other conflict with a wild animal, and live in Saint Louis, I am confident that this company, Wildlife Removal, is the one to call.
+I therefore recommend a company called Wildlife Command Center which services St. Louis, Missouri.
+If you have a squirrel problem, or any other conflict with a wild animal, and live in St. Louis, I am confident that this company, Wildlife Command Center, is the one to call.

-I asked the company to describe their service range, and they said this - We service the greater Sain Louis area.
-Wildlife Removal operates 24/7, so don't hesitate to call at any time to discuss your wildlife problem, and schedule an appointment for same-day or next-day service.
+I asked the company to describe their service range, and they said this - In addition to Saint Louis, we sevice towns and suburbs from Saint Peters, Saint Charles, Bridgeton, Florissant, Chesterfield, Maryland Heights, Ballwin, Kirkwood, Webster Groves, Mehlville, and in Illinois, Alton, Edwardsville, Collinsville, and more.
+Wildlife Command Center operates 24/7, so don't hesitate to call at any time to discuss your wildlife problem, and schedule an appointment for same-day or next-day service.

 David, I have a grey squirrel (or squirrels) living in the ceiling above my second floor office, below the roof deck above.
 The building has brick walls with a short section of steel siding.
 He (at least I think it's a he, as I've never seen any little ones) enters through the space around a large vent pipe that exits through the brick wall at the back of the building.
 I have the means to close up the space around the pipe when he's out foraging, but expect that the squirrel would then seek another entrance.
 I don't think he'd find one through the brick or the steel, but suspect he could make himself a nuisance.
 So I thought I'd try and trap him.
 Got a Havahart #1025 (18"x5"x5") from the local Home Depot (it was the only trap they had).
 I think it might be too small, or rather too short, since when he trips the doors, his tail may extend back out under one of them, preventing it from closing completely and thus allowing his his escape.
 I wonder what size trap you recommend for a medium to large grey squirrel.
 However, so far, the trap size seems moot, since every time I bait and set this trap, I catch a bird.
 Do you know of any way to discourage birds from entering the trap while allowing squirrels in?
 Or is there some other strategy I should be considering?
 Have thought about closing up the hole in the wall and then shooting the poor guy with a BB gun while he attempts to claw his way back in, but I'm not keen on that route.
 Would very much appreciate any suggestions you have to offer.
 Thanks, Ed